FAITH and WORKS

 Note that St. Paul makes other statements in Romans such as "justified freely by His grace" and "justified by His blood", which show that justification comes from more than faith alone.
 James makes it even clearer by stating that believers are justified by works and not by faith alone, and that faith without works is dead!
 Jesus tells us that it is not enough to profess "Lord, Lord" and expect to be saved without doing the will of the Father in Heaven, and in His talk about the final judgment He makes it quite clear that works are an integral part of our faith life that leads to salvation.

+In Matthew 16:27 Jesus states, "For the Son of man will come with His angels in His Father's glory, and then He will repay everyone according to his conduct."
 The Catholic Church has always taught that we are saved by grace through faith in conjunction with works of charity.
 Thus it is that the corporal works of mercy such as feeding the hungry, clothing the naked, visiting the sick, etc., play a primary role in completing the justification process that helps us attain the goal of our faith, the salvation of our soul.

 No comments: